Does Your Senior Dog Do This?

 You are not alone.
 Talk to your vet if you think your dog may have dementia or cognitive dysfunction.
 Then explore this site for information and support from other people who have gone through this with their dogs.

+My name is Eileen Anderson.
 My dog Cricket was diagnosed with canine cognitive dysfunction, also called dementia or doggie Alzheimer’s, in 2011 at the age of 15.
 She had been showing signs even before that.